blur-network/dpow-blur/README.md

 > `git clone https://github.com/blur-network/dpow-blur.git`

-Cd into the proper directory, and then compile with:
+`cd` into the proper directory, and then compile with:

 `cd dpow-blur && git submodule update --init && make release-static`